Pop-Circle/Personal-Assistant/README.md

-	change the todo list styling so that it displays inline changed the hover color of the navbar and anchor lists changed the hover color of an event on the calendar
+	change the todo list styling so that it displays inline changed the hover color of the navbar and anchor lists changed the hover color of an event on the calendar light box for event pop-up repositioned to center of the screen